chuanqisun/htmaa-2025/src/posts/week-13/index.md

 keywords: ["application", "interface"]
 ---

-This week, I set out to bring my walkie-talkie device closer to an interactive demo.
-The goal was to write an application that interfaces a user with the input and output devices I made throughout the semester: the Operator (ESP32 with probe and buttons) and the Switchboard (ESP32 with LEDs).
+This week, I set out to bring my [walkie-talkie device](../final-project/index.md) closer to an interactive demo.
+The goal was to write an application that interfaces a user with the input and output devices I made throughout the semester: the Operator (ESP32 with probe and buttons) and the Switchboard (ESP32 with TRRS sockets and LEDs).
 The application would orchestrate state management while providing a web UI for device management and debugging.

-I grew tired of AI-generated frontend code with its Tailwind classes, React boilerplate, blue-purple gradients, oversized typography, and distracting animations.
-I decided to build as close to the web platform as possible: vanilla TypeScript, RxJS for reactive state, and lit-html for templating.
+I grew tired of AI-generated frontend code with its [Tailwind](https://tailwindcss.com/) classes, [React](https://react.dev/) boilerplate, blue-purple gradients, oversized typography, and distracting animations.
+I decided to build as close to the web platform as possible: vanilla [TypeScript](https://www.typescriptlang.org/), [RxJS](https://rxjs.dev/) for reactive state, and [lit-html](https://lit.dev/docs/libraries/standalone-templates/) for templating.

 ## Reviving the Foundation